PhD in Italian

 In the fall semester preceding the exam, the student will form a committee comprised of a chair and two additional members, for a total of three, to be approved by the Graduate Advisor.
 Each committee member will be responsible for writing and grading one-two questions (at the chair’s discretion) for a total of five.
 Prior to the exam, the committee chair will review the five questions to make sure they address a sufficiently broad range of topics/periods/texts.
 After the exam, the committee chair will consult with the other members of the committee to ascertain that the student has demonstrated sufficient transhistorical mastery.

-To prepare for the written exams, under consultation with the exam chair students should prepare a reading list of primary texts based on the departmental suggestions for coverage of genre and period, as well as two bibliographies of secondary and theoretical texts (for detailed instructions see Reading List).
+To prepare for the written exams, under consultation with the exam chair students should prepare a reading list of primary texts based on the departmental suggestions for coverage of genre and period, as well as two bibliographies of secondary and theoretical texts.
 The exam list must be approved two months before the scheduled exam date.
 One month prior to the date, the student should arrange to meet with the committee members to discuss areas of focus.

 Questions are based on the reading list, the major critical literature and theory, and discussions with the committee members.
 Students whose mother tongue is English must write one answer in Italian and two in English.
 Students whose mother tongue is Italian must write one answer in English and two in Italian.